centrica-engineering/muon/docs/component-guidance/inputter.md

 - Use Placeholder text to provide an example of the expected input into a field
 - Use Validation to assist the customer to identify errors when entering information and how they might correct it
 - Use combinations of validation types where needed (`isRequired`, `isNumber`, etc.)
-- Use validation only when it is required
 - Use `ns-fieldset` to help group fields that capture related data, and create hierarchy within your form

 #### Don't